daisyflemming/UIdGenerator/README.md

 Assumption:
 * the maximum no. of id that can be generated are 21 x 36^5
-* there are actually 3 pools of id: range for 4 char long = 0, 1, 2, ..., 21X36^3
+* there are  3 pools of id:
+  range for 4 char long = 0, 1, 2, ..., 21X36^3
   range for 5 char long = 0, 1, 2, ..., 21X36^4
   range for 6 char long = 0, 1, 2, ..., 21X36^5